CsBigDataHub/working-with-vim/pages/modes.md

 # Modes

-Vim is a modal editor, this simply means it has different modes of operations.
-The main modes are NORMAL, INSERT, and VISUAL mode. <span class="sidenote">I capitalize the modes because vim does, I'm not shouting them.</span> Commands are based on what mode you are in, the majority are used while in NORMAL mode.
+Vim has different modes of operations.
+The main modes are NORMAL, INSERT, and VISUAL mode. <span class="sidenote">I capitalize the modes because vim does, I'm not shouting them.</span> The commands you use are based on what mode you are in.
+Vim's INSERT mode is like other editors, what you type will be inserted into the document.

 ## NORMAL Mode

-First up, I don't really like telling people what to do, no vim shaming here.
-I use arrow keys.
-Use arrows keys.
-They are great keys with labels and everything.
-I do have one recommendation, <strong>make NORMAL mode your default mode</strong>.
-I mash the Esc key often to constantly return to NORMAL mode.
-Every time I finish an edit I hit Esc.
+To realize the strength of Vim, you need to <strong>make NORMAL mode your default mode</strong>.
+I don't like telling people what to do, no vim shaming here, but the majority of power and commands are used in NORMAL mode.

+You use `Esc` to return to NORMAL mode after inserting text, so I will  mash the Esc key often.
+Every time I finish an edit, or make a change, I'm constantly returning to NORMAL mode.

 There is a reason it is called NORMAL mode, it is the mode where you can do all the extra vimmy stuff.
 INSERT mode is just typing text, any editor can do that.